c0desman/zohomailapi/README.md

   "to": "someone@example.com",
   "subject": "Test via API",
   "text": "Hello from Zoho Mail API!",
-  "html": "Hello from Zoho API>"
+  "html": "Hello from Zoho API"
 }'

 Or use Postman with the same POST request.